Practice/Industry Group Overview

 We represent hospital clients in administrative hearings and litigation involving managed care, employment and commercial disputes, reimbursement matters, medical staff relationships, insurance and liability questions of all kinds.
 We understand hospital finance, cost accounting and reimbursement issues and have developed creative solutions to difficult problems.

 Our lawyers represent the Hospital & Healthsystem Association of Pennsylvania and work closely with hospital associations in other states.
 We also work with a number of hospitals in academic medical centers and are well versed in the issues faced by academic hospitals and faculty practice plans.
 We have represented hospitals in connection with research studies and clinical trials.
 Attorneys and medical professionals, employed by a Duane Morris subsidiary, work with hospitals to provide innovative solutions to problems related to billing, coding and denial of claims.

-Duane Morris Capabilities: Our Long Term Care and Senior Services practice is both transactional and regulatory.
-We represent virtually all segments of the long term care and senior services industry, including skilled nursing and rehabilitation facilities, continuing care retirement communities (CCRCs), assisted living and seniors housing communities, home care agencies, hospices and adult day healthcare providers (ADHCs).
-Our clients range from the smallest single-facility providers to some of the largest providers of long term care, assisted living and senior services in the U.S. We have a broad range of experience and knowledge in the long term care industry including the following:
+Duane Morris Capabilities: Our Post-Acute Care and Senior Services practice is both transactional and regulatory.
+We represent virtually all segments of the post-acute care and senior services industry, including skilled nursing and rehabilitation facilities, continuing care retirement communities (CCRCs), assisted living and seniors housing communities, home care agencies, hospices and adult day healthcare providers (ADHCs).
+Our clients range from the smallest single-facility providers to some of the largest providers of post-acute care, assisted living and senior services in the U.S. We have a broad range of experience and knowledge in the post-acute care industry.